Are Employers Allowed to Track Employees?

 Council’s View on Vehicle Tracking Systems

-No data was presented on the frequency of crime or attacks upon street sweeping vehicles and/or operators.
+No data were presented on the frequency of crime or attacks upon street sweeping vehicles and/or operators.

 Burwood officials also view the live GPS trackers as an additional way to increase theft-recovery efforts.